Funding for tours can come from various sources. The main ones are federal (Canada Council for the Arts) and provincial. Below is a list of options:

 Tours within the province: In-Province Arts Touring & Circulation (B.C. residents only)

-National & International: Touring Initiatives (B.C. resident for at least 12 months prior to application)
+National & International: Touring Initiatives (individuals must have been B.C. residents for 12 months prior to an application)

 Alberta

-Travel grants for travel outside of Alberta: Travel Grant for Individuals and Ensembles (Alberta resident for at least 12 months prior to application)
+Travel grants for travel outside of Alberta: Travel Grant for Individuals and Ensembles (individuals must be Albertan residents for 12 months prior to an application)

 Saskatchewan

-General tour support: Tour Support Grant (Individuals must have filed an income tax return in Saskatchewan in the year preceeding the year of requested funding)
+General tour support: Tour Support Grant (individuals must have filed an income tax return in Saskatchewan in the year preceding the year of requested funding)

 Manitoba

-Within Manitoba: Tour Program (for artists touring in Manitoba)
+Within Manitoba: Share - Tour Grants Program (for artists and organizations touring across Manitoba)

 Ontario